Welcome to our Lower School

 The Lower School experience begins in the homeroom classrooms.
 Dedicated teachers work with students in the foundational curriculum of reading, writing, math, and social studies.
 Beyond the homeroom academic experience, our students engage in exploration studies in art, library/infotech, music, physical education, science, and world languages and cultures (Mandarin, Latin, and Spanish).

 In a distinctly joyful environment, students deepen their curiosity and creativity, develop critical thinking skills, and become contributing members to our Lower School community.
 The elementary school years are filled with learning; everything is new and curiosities are high.
 We nourish these meaningful, critical years for students by encouraging joy, excitement, and wonder around learning.

 Learn more about Berwick or start the enrollment process by completing the form below:

-Berwick Academy, situated on an 80-acre campus just over one hour north of Boston, serves 600 students, Pre-Kindergarten through Grade 12, from Massachusetts, New Hampshire, and Maine.
+Berwick Academy, situated on an 80-acre campus just over one hour north of Boston, serves 550 students, Pre-Kindergarten through Grade 12 and Post-Graduates.
+Berwick students are from Maine, New Hampshire, Massachusetts, and several countries.
 Deeply committed to its mission of promoting virtue and useful knowledge, Berwick Academy empowers students to be creative and bold.
 Berwick strives to graduate alumni who shape their own learning, take risks, ask thoughtful questions, and come to understand and celebrate their authentic selves.